WHAT ARE THE TOP NATIONAL PARKS IN RWANDA

 Akagera National Park

 Akagera National Park at the moment protects all the big five animals, such as leopards, rhinos, elephants, buffaloes, and lions.
-Besides the big five mammals, tourists can still see zebras, impalas, oribi, eland, bushbucks, hippopotamus, and crocodiles.
-Akagera National Park is one of the best places in Rwanda to go for bird watching.
+Besides the big five mammals, tourists can still see zebras, impalas, oribi, elands, bushbucks, hippopotamus, and crocodiles.
+Akagera National Park is one of the best places in Rwanda to go bird-watching.
 Akagera National Park has a high population of water birds surviving in the park’s vast bushes and wetlands.
-Akagera National Park protects about 425 bird species that have been recorded, Akagera National Park bird species include the shoebill stork and the papyrus gonolek.
+Akagera National Park protects about 425 bird species that have been recorded.
+Akagera National Park bird species include the shoebill stork and the papyrus gonolek.

 Gishwati-Mukura National Park.

 Gishwati-Mukura National Park is Rwanda’s newest national park.
 Gishwati-Mukura National Park was formed in 2015 after combining both the Gishwati and Mukura forests.
 The Gishwati-Mukuru national park was created with the aim of protecting the chimpanzee populations as well as other primate species that were left in the Mukura and Gishwati forests, such as the Blue Monkeys, Golden Monkeys, and L'Hoest's monkeys.

 Rwanda’s government and Wilderness Safari formed a partnership in order to restore what had been lost, stop encroachment, educate the locals about the park's advantages, and transform it into a premier ecotourism destination.
 Chimpanzee trekking, primate viewing, and birdwatching are being introduced by the government in partnership with Wilderness Safaris.
 Another illustration of how serious the government is about wildlife conservation is the tale of Gishwati-Mukura.

 Other tourist attractions other than games Parks in Rwanda